WED-2023/assignment3-2-211937354_322548603_209280098/README.md

 - **Liel Parparov** — 211937354
 - **Noa Shvets** — 322548603

-## 🧾 Project Description
+## 🧾 Description

-This web system was developed as part of a software engineering project.
-It centers around a full-featured recipe management application, supporting:
+This project is a recipe management platform that supports:
+- 👤 Personal recipes
+- 👨‍👩‍👧‍👦 Family recipes
+- 🌐 External recipes via the Spoonacular API

+It includes features such as:
-- Personal, family, and third-party (Spoonacular) recipes
+- User login and authentication
-- User registration, login, favorites, views, and history
+- Favorites and search history
-- Server-side and database operations via Node.js and MySQL
+- Recently viewed recipes
+- Step-by-step preparation tracking
+- Weekly meal plans

 The project is divided into two main stages:
 1. **Stage 1 – API Specification**